virtual-labs/exp-continuous-systems-iiith/experiment/procedure.md

 **Observation 2:**

-Vary the ground motion parameter and note the corresponding variations in all the buildings' responses for the dfferent values.
+Vary the ground motion parameter and note the corresponding variations in all the buildings' responses for the different values.